leverj/api/source/includes/_futuresexamples.md

 ## Account Balance
 ### Listen to account_balance

-Make sure you are listening to `account_balance` after coneecting and registering successfully.
+Make sure you are listening to `account_balance` after connecting and registering successfully.
+You will receive an update on this topic whenever any of the balances changes.
+This happenes whenever funds are transferred in or out or deposits and withdrawals are made between the Gluon wallet and the mainnet account.
+It also happens when you lock funds to open orders.

 ```python